Yobarnie Keyline Farm: Heritage listing

-Yobarnie is of state heritage significance as the earliest and still legible evidence of the techniques and systems pioneered by PA Yeomans for soil improvement, water storage, cultivation and irrigation on undulating topography.
+Yobarnie is of state heritage significance.
+It is the earliest legible evidence of the techniques and systems pioneered by PA Yeomans for soil improvement, water storage, cultivation and irrigation on undulating topography.
 In addition to the increased fertility and productivity of the soil subjected to the Keyline regime, by-products of the system include erosion prevention, increased fire safety, significant carbon sequestration and improved wildlife habitat.
 The distinctive cultural landscape resulting from this technical achievement is itself aesthetically pleasing and offers considerable scope for contributing to the visual and recreational amenity of any future adaptive reuse.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Yobarnie is of state heritage significance for the high esteem in which it held by the state's (and indeed, the country's) agricultural community.
 This esteem is evidenced by a nationwide poll conducted by Country Life magazine that placed PA Yeomans among the top 3 Australians who had contributed most to Australian agriculture and by representations received from the practitioners and advocates of Permaculture attesting to the seminal role of the Keyline experiments in subsequent sustainable landuse theory and practice.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 Yobarnie is of state heritage significance for its ability to demonstrate not only the principal characteristics of the Keyline system, but also for the evidence of Yeomans' early experiments which led to the perfection of that system.
 This evidence is not to be found on any other property.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Yobarnie is of state heritage significance as the site of the original development, implementation and demonstration of the Keyline system.
 Yobarnie is unique in preserving evidence of the early experimental stages in the development of that system.
 Such evidence of the sustainable transformation of natural landscapes by human agendas is rare in NSW and in Australia.
 These attributes have the potential to play a significant ongoing role in the cultural, recreational and economic life of the community.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.